In Search Of Yummy-ness

 • Graham Cracker Crumbs: This creates the base of the cookies.
 I used Honey Maid Graham Wafer Crumbs, but you can use any brand of graham crumbs or create your own (see tip below).

-• Pumpkin Spice: Use store-bought or make your own spice blend.
+• Pumpkin Spice: Use store-bought or make a substitute for pumpkin spice.

 • Unsalted Butter: Used to create the crust.
-I have not tested this recipe with salted butter.
+Substitute with vegan butter.

 • Sweetened Condensed Milk: I used the Eagle brand, but any condensed milk will work.
 This recipe has a lot of condensed milk, so it cannot be omitted entirely.
 Substitute with condensed coconut milk.